Bhavraj-25/Target-Acquisition-and-Targetting/README.md

 ## Overview

 This project simulates a simplified version of a military-grade targeting pod system.
 It utilizes a standard USB/web camera for object detection and an Arduino-controlled gimbal mechanism to track and orient toward the target.
 The direction is estimated using a clock-based reference (e.g., “3 o’clock”) by dividing the field of view into sectors.
 The system uses serial communication to interface between the PC (running the tracking algorithm) and the Arduino (driving the servo motors).
+## Note:
+- Test Code/face_detect_test.py is used solely for validating coordinate extraction and ensuring accurate bounding box mapping from the object detection module.
+- The primary system logic, including hardware control and target tracking, is implemented in Test Code/Jet-test.py.
+- Test Code/cuda_test.py is designed to verify CUDA compatibility and GPU acceleration support for optimized real-time performance.

 ## Features